 Chris is involved with RtS as he is very taken with the systemic, evidence-based approach and the desire to replicate and scale.

 Graeme was the first graduate hired by Teach First in 2003, teaching for two years in a secondary school serving a highly disadvantaged community, where he led the Maths Faculty.
 He then joined London First, a business lobby group, as Executive Assistant to the CEO, Baroness Valentine, before focusing on education and immigration projects.
 From there he joined Teach First in 2008 to work on fundraising, policy and public affairs before, in 2010, becoming Director of Development at Greenhouse, a charity that uses sport to engage and develop young people from disadvantaged backgrounds.
 In June 2014, he stepped out to set up Right to Succeed.

-After an early career as a professional athlete, Paul has also run a school based inclusion unit and operated as Director of a Football Academy.
-Paul has taught at the University of Manchester since 2012 specialising in Psychology, Social Justice, Youth Intervention and Mass Violence within the University’s School of Law.
-Paul has recently been appointed as a school governor at Abraham Moss Community School in Manchester.
+After an early career as a professional athlete, Paul has also managed a school based inclusion unit, operated as Director of a Football Academy and taught at the University of Manchester since 2012 specialising in Psychology, Social Justice and Youth Intervention within the University’s School of Law.

 Beth is our interim Finance Director and is responsible for budgets, financial reporting and all other aspects of financial management within RTS.

 Having qualified as an ACA at Deloitte, she has spent the last ten years working in the not-for-profit field, heading up the finance function or part thereof of various international organisations, including Amnesty International International Secretariat.
 Prior to joining RtS, Beth had a short stint as a Finance and Resources Director for a London-based Ark Academy, which sparked her interest in getting involved in education improvement.
 She currently also works part time as Head of Finance for Age UK London.